fischer-hub/metagenomics/README.md

 NOTE: If you have single-end reads put them in the `R1` column and leave `R2` empty.
 The pipeline will detect the read mode automatically and adjust accordingly.

 ## Installation
-With `Snakemake` and `Anaconda` set up you can just clone and cd into this project via:
+With `Snakemake` and `Conda` set up you can just clone and cd into this project via:
 ```
 git clone https://github.com/fischer-hub/metagenomics && cd metagenomics
 ```